 Traefik Hub’s MCP Gateway (commercial) adds OAuth-compliant proxying with Task-Based Access Control (TBAC) — a novel approach where access policies are defined per-tool rather than per-user or per-role.
 Centralized access control, resource metadata discovery, and fine-grained policy enforcement for MCP tools and resources.

-March 2026 update: Triple Gate architecture extended with parallel safety pipelines (multi-vendor guard execution), multi-provider failover routing, token-level cost controls, graceful error handling for agent-aware enforcement, IBM Granite Guardian integration, and a new Regex Guard for custom content filtering.
+v3.20 (GA late April 2026): Triple Gate architecture with parallel safety pipelines (multi-vendor guard execution), multi-provider failover routing, token-level cost controls, graceful error handling (HTTP 200 refusal response instead of 403 for agent-aware enforcement), IBM Granite Guardian integration, and a Regex Guard for custom content filtering.
 The “Triple Gate” (API Gateway + AI Gateway + MCP Gateway) positions Traefik Hub as a unified infrastructure-layer governance solution from public cloud to air-gapped environments.

 Cloudflare MCP Server Portals

-Announced March 2026.
+Open Beta launched April/May 2026.
 Compose multiple MCP servers behind a single gateway with unified auth and access control.
 Instead of distributing dozens of individual server endpoints, register servers with Cloudflare and provide users a single Portal endpoint.
 Zero Trust security model applied to MCP infrastructure.
-Code Mode is now the default on all portals — context usage stays fixed regardless of how many tools are available.
+Code Mode is the default on all portals — context usage stays fixed regardless of how many tools are available.

 Google Apigee